The Homemade Curing Kit

 Does not include pork

-Packaging: cardboard tube made from recycled materials, glass jar, metal hook, paper sleeve and booklet.
+Packaging: cardboard box made from recycled materials, plastic pouches, plastic gloves, metal hook, paper sleeve & booklet.

 - Suitable for vegetarians